jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Baron Mordo can revert a main character back to level 1 until your next turn.
 When the effect wears off, the character goes back to whatever level and card it was before.
 ^(Source: Rule insert)

+---
+*Q: If I **Hypnotize** a Ripley #8 L2 that started the game as Sister Ripley, which Level 1 Character does she become?
+Sister Ripley or Ripley#8 level 1?*

+A: Ripley #8 Level 1.
+A character will always become the level one version of what it is.
+^(Source

 # [Beast](http://vs.tcgbrowser.com/images/cards/big/DFX-010.jpg)
 *Set: The New Defenders*